amkhrjee/MoreJSConcepts/ThisMethods.md

 ## `Function.prototype.apply()`

 The `apply()` method calls a function with a given `this` value, and `arguments` provided as an array (or an array-like object).

+## `Function.prototype.bind()`

+The `bind()` method creates a new function that, when called, has its `this` keyword set to the provided value, with a given sequence of arguments preceding any provided when the new function is called.

+This mechanism is often called _"hard binding"_.